 1. Credit will be received on the same basis as transferred credit from accredited institutions of higher learning.
 2. Credit will not be granted in an area for which the examinee has attempted or earned college credit.
-3. Credit will be received as pass/fail.
-No hours attempted or quality points earned will be computed in the examinee's academic record.
+3. Credit earned will be computed in the examinee's academic record as "CR" which is hours credit only.
 4. Unsatisfactory scores will not become part of the examinee's academic record.
 5. A CLEP test on any subject may be submitted only one time.